redhat-developer/devspaces-images/devspaces-traefik/docs/content/observability/tracing/datadog.md

 _Required, Default="127.0.0.1:8126"_

-Local Agent Host Port instructs reporter to send spans to datadog-tracing-agent at this address.
+Local Agent Host Port instructs the reporter to send spans to the Datadog Agent at this address (host:port).

 ```yaml tab="File (YAML)"
 tracing: